patryklbn/portfolio-assessment/project4.md

 By moving `INotifyPropertyChanged`, I separated the UI logic from the business layer in my MVVM pattern.
 By implementing a new class nested within my ViewModel, I adhered to the Single Responsibility Principle, making each class responsible for a single functionality.

+My old database class, along with its settings, was deleted.
+I've checked my code using static analysis for any hints from the IDE and then performed dynamic analysis.
+I've run the code to check if my feature behaves correctly.

 ### Testing